Collaborative Discussion 2 Reflection

 I also could have been more critical of administrative use.
 Routine summaries, emails and report drafts can still contain sensitive data or introduce false details that later become part of an official record.

-Exchange with Abdulla
+Exchange with Abdullah

-His point about diversity-aware prompting also sharpened the creative-writing argument.
+His point about diversity-aware prompting also strengthened the creative-writing argument.
 I had cited the risk that AI assistance may reduce collective diversity, but said little about prevention beyond keeping human judgement central.
 I could have explored varied prompts, multiple models, deliberate constraints, or human editorial standards as possible safeguards.

 Peer Response Reflection: Ariel's Post